 a.
-All of t he foll owing courses (24 credits):
+All of the he follo owing courses (24 credits):

-ARB 201 Second-Year Arabic I
+ARB 201 Second-Year Arabic I 5

-ARB 202 Second-Year Arabic II
+ARB 202 Second-Year Arabic II 5

-ARB 301 Third-Year Arabic I
+ARB 301 Third-Year Arabic I 4

-ARB 302 Third-Year Arabic II4
+ARB 302 Third-Year Arabic II 4

-ARB 401 Fourth-Year Arabic I (W)
+ARB 401 Fourth-Year Arabic I (W) 3

-ARB 402 Fourth-Year Arabic II (W)
+ARB 402 Fourth-Year Arabic II (W) 3

 b.
-All of t he follo owing courses (9 credits):
+All of the he follo owing courses (9 credits):

-ARB 360 Arabic Language and Society
+ARB 360 Arabic Language and Society 3

-ARB 460 Special Topics in Arabic Culture (W)
+ARB 460 Special Topics in Arabic Culture (W) 3

-ARB 461 Introduction to Arabic Literature (W)
+ARB 461 Introduction to Arabic Literature (W) 3

+Compl otion o of a canetone experience

-C. Comp letion of of a capstone experience.
+Completion of a capstone experience.

-This re equirer ment may be satisfied by completion of special as-

-signm ents in Arabic 460 or 461, an advanced 400-level Arabic

-langua age cou urse, ARB 499 Senior Thesis Research, or advanced

-language study during an approved study abroad program.
+This requirement may be satisfied by completion of special assignments in Arabic 460 or 461, an advanced 400-level Arabic language course, ARB 499 Senior Thesis Research, or advanced language study during an approved study abroad program.

 A cognate of 12 credits in the field of Middle Eastern studies approved by the student's academic advisor.